To view Assigned Assessments, selected the Assessments module from the navigation bar on the left side of Otus. Then select Assigned.

 There are four primary elements to any assessment in the list:

-Assessment Name: This is set when the assessment draft is created.
+Assessment Name: Set when the assessment draft is created.

 Due Date (if added): Establishes when the assessment is due.
 Click here for more information.